cfreeman29/FreyrFlow-Api/README.md

 ```
 ### Backend Setup

-1. Create a conda virtual environment for the Python backend:
+1. Create a virtual environment for the Python backend:
 ```bash
 python -m venv venv
 ```